pufanyi/GenderRecognitionByVoice/README.md

 ### Data Normalization

 The purpose of normalization is to ensure that all features are treated equally in terms of their scale.

-Before normalization, the accuracy of SVM was approximately 60%.
-Even after changing various parameters, carrying out plenty of trials, the accuracy did not have a prominent improvement.
-After the normalization, the accuracy can be enhanced to nearly 99%.
+After applying normalization, we saw a remarkable increase in accuracy of our SVM model from approximately 60% to nearly 99%.

 ### Outlier Removal